Sqaarf/Oxidize-OS/README.md

 # Oxidize-OS

-A crash test OS developed in Rust
+A crash test OS developed in Rust.